 Introduction to Systemic Risk and Financial Stability

-Throughout this lecture, students will learn to master the main theoretical notions to understand network models of financial contagion.
-Importantly, during the practical exercises with provided software tools, the students will also acquire an operational know-how to analyze empirical financial networks from the perspective of systemic risk and how to carry out simple stress-tests on real financial networks.
-Learning outcomes include: understanding network models of financial contagion and acquiring know-how to carry out empirical analyses of financial networks as well as simple systemic risk stress-tests.
+Throughout this course, students will learn to master the theoretical notions needed to understand and use network models of financial contagion.
+During the practical exercises with provided software tools, the students will also acquire an operational know-how to analyze empirical financial networks from the perspective of systemic risk and how to carry out simple stress-tests on real financial networks.

-Additional informations: The final grade will be the weighted average of the following
+Additional information: The final grade will be the weighted average of the following

 - 10% class active participation,

 - 35% final report,

 - S. Battiston, G. Caldarelli, and M. D'Errico, “The financial system as a nexus of interconnected networks", in Interconnected Networks, pp. 195-229, Springer, 2016.

 - S. Battiston, I. Mandel, Antoine Monasterolo, F. Schuetze, and G. Visentin, “A Climate stress-test of the EU financial system", Available at SSRN id=2726076, 2016.

 - S. Battiston, G. Caldarelli, M. D'errico, and S. Gurciullo, “Leveraging the network : a stress-test framework based on DebtRank", Statistics and Risk Modeling, forthcoming, ssrn 2571218, pp. 1-33, 2016.